pfizer-opensource/CoSpred/readme.md

 ### 3. Run the docker container to reproduce the results

-In your terminal, navigate to the folder where you've extracted the capsule and execute the following command, adjusting parameters as needed:
+In your terminal, navigate to the demo folder where you've extracted the capsule and execute the following command, adjusting parameters as needed:
 ```shell
 docker run --platform linux/amd64 --rm --gpus all \
   --workdir /capsule \